cloudeteer/playground-stackit/prod-stackit/terraform/10_launchpad/test_import_objectstorage/README.md

 # Test Import Objectstorage

-Given is this Terraform root module to test a simple import of the StackIT Object Storage.
+Given is this Terraform root module to test a simple import of the STACKIT Object Storage.

 When running terraform plan: